NBA Rumors: Celtics Could Offer Hayward, Tatum & Three 1st-Round Picks For Anthony Davis, Per ‘Celtics Wire’

-The New Orleans Pelicans recently hired David Griffin as their new vice president of basketball operations and according to ESPN, the first major task the team gave to the former Cleveland Cavaliers general manager is to find the deal for All-Star Anthony Davis that will be beneficial for the future of the franchise.
-Griffin has done numerous deals in his time in Cleveland, from creating salary cap space to sign LeBron James to sending Anthony Bennett and Andrew Wiggins to the Minnesota Timberwolves to acquire Kevin Love.
+The New Orleans Pelicans recently hired David Griffin as their new vice president of basketball operations and, according to ESPN, the first major task the team gave to the former Cleveland Cavaliers general manager is to find a deal for All-Star Anthony Davis that will be beneficial for the future of the franchise.
+Griffin did numerous deals during his time in Cleveland, including creating salary cap space to sign LeBron James and sending Anthony Bennett and Andrew Wiggins to the Minnesota Timberwolves to acquire Kevin Love.

-In his recent article, Quenton S. Albertie of the Celtics Wire discussed how the hiring of David Griffin affects the chances of teams like the Boston Celtics and the Los Angeles Lakers of acquiring Anthony Davis in the 2019 NBA offseason.
+In his recent article, Quenton S. Albertie of Celtics Wire discussed how the hiring of Griffin affects the chances of teams like the Boston Celtics and the Los Angeles Lakers of acquiring Anthony Davis in the 2019 NBA offseason.
 Compared to the time when former Pelicans general manager Dell Demps was the one pulling the strings, Albertie believes that the Lakers have now a “better chance” of pairing Davis with LeBron James in Los Angeles.

-Aside from the “Godfather” trade package that they could offer to New Orleans, David Griffin also has a strong bond with Lakers superstar LeBron James.
+Aside from the “Godfather” trade package that they could offer to New Orleans, Griffin also has a strong bond with Lakers superstar James.
 However, that doesn’t necessarily mean that the Lakers already have the edge over the Celtics in their pursuit for Anthony Davis.
-Boston is believed to be the team that can offer the best trade package to the Pelicans and as Albertie noted, Griffin also has a good relationship with Celtics President of Basketball Operations and General Manager Danny Ainge.
+Boston is believed to be the team that can offer the best trade package to the Pelicans and, as Albertie noted, Griffin also has a good relationship with Celtics President of Basketball Operations and General Manager Danny Ainge.

 “However, the Celtics are expected to offer a trade package with at least three first-round picks and it’s possible that forwards Gordon Hayward and Jayson Tatum are a part of their trade package as well.
 Further, Griffin and Celtics president and general manager Danny Ainge have a relationship that extends back to their days with Phoenix, when Ainge was the head coach and Griffin was a video coordinator.”